 Working Group Preliminary Recommendations

 The WG was reconvened for the purpose of consultation by the GNSO Council on possible amendments to a number of specific recommendations that had been made by the initial PDP Working Group on IGO-INGO Protections in All gTLDs, which had completed its work in November 2013.
 These potential policy changes relate to certain specific names of Red Cross National Societies, the International Committee of the Red Cross, and the International Federation of Red Cross and Red Crescent Societies, as initially documented as Recommendation 5 in Section 3.1 of the PDP Working Group Final Report.
-In reconvening the WG in May 2017, the GNSO Council the WG to consider the following proposed amendments:
+In reconvening the WG in May 2017, the GNSO Council directed the WG to consider the following proposed amendments:

-The full names of the now-190 Red Cross National Societies and the full names of the International Committee of the Red Cross and International Federation of Red Cross and Red Crescent Societies are to be placed into Specification 5 of the Base gTLD Registry Agreement, with an exception procedure to be created for cases where the relevant Red Cross Red Crescent Movement organization wishes to apply for their protected string at the second level;
+The full names of the now-191 Red Cross National Societies and the full names of the International Committee of the Red Cross and International Federation of Red Cross and Red Crescent Societies are to be placed into Specification 5 of the Base gTLD Registry Agreement, with an exception procedure to be created for cases where the relevant Red Cross Red Crescent Movement Organization wishes to apply for their protected string at the second level;

 In placing the specified identifiers into Specification 5 of the Registry Agreement, this should apply to an exact match of the full name of the relevant National Society recognized within the International Red Cross and Red Crescent Movement (in English and the official languages of its state of origin), the full names of the International Committee of the Red Cross and of the International Federation of Red Cross and Red Crescent Societies (in the six official United Nations languages) and a defined limited set of variations of these names; and